 Face: Shura/Slash version of a character in series.

 Disc One Final Boss: Yuga's male form.
 In Samurai Shodown 64 after Yuga's defeat, its body just falls down like broken doll as another entity emerges from it and flies away only to disappear with characteristic laugh.
 In the sequel, we are introduced to Yuga's female form which is the true boss.

 Fanservice: Almost entirely avoided in the first, third and fourth games (the second game had Cham Cham).
-Then came Mina, and let's not even talk about Iroha, whose special attack involves her getting her opponent behind two shoji doors, stripping naked and then beating up the enemy.
+Then came Mina, who comes dressed in a bikini top and a wraparound skirt, and flashes her panties everytime she does almost anything, and especially when she is killed.
+And let's not even talk about Iroha, whose special attack involves her getting her opponent behind two shoji doors, stripping naked and then beating up the enemy.
 Yeah...